Want More Deliciousness!

 Best Gujiya Recipe: Step by step recipe to make Gujiya (Indian sweet empanadas) filled with mawa, coconut, dry fruits, and cardamom powder.
 Also, learn How to make Mawa using Ricotta Cheese.

-The festival of Holi is incomplete without my Best Gujiya Recipe that’s been passed on from generations to generation.
+The festival of Holi is incomplete without my Best Gujiya Recipe that’s been passed on from generation to generation.

 Gujia or Karanji is Indian dessert empanadas that are filled with sweet stuffing made of mawa (cottage cheese mix), coconut, dry fruit, and cardamom powder.

-It’s one of those traditional Indian desserts recipes that made with lots of love and patience – Yes, patience is the key factor.
+It’s one of those traditional Indian dessert recipes that made with lots of love and patience – Yes, patience is the key factor.

 We have been making the fried version of this recipe ever since I could remember anything about cooking or making food.